PRECIOUS-Gold hovers just above $1,200 as dollar steadies

 “Our reading is that we still expect two more hikes this year and that should be the important thing near term for gold ... next year the Fed is still likely to continue hiking,” said Danske Bank senior analyst Jens Pedersen.

-The dollar index, which tracks the U.S. currency against a basket of six major currencies, was marginally lower.
+The dollar index, which tracks the U.S. currency against a basket of six major currencies, eased 0.2 percent.

 A weaker U.S. currency makes dollar-denominated gold cheaper for holders of other currencies, which could boost demand and prices.